spmallette/java-dse-driver/manual/README.md

 Be very careful though: if the session is shared by multiple threads, switching the keyspace at runtime could easily cause unexpected query failures.

-Generally, the recommended approach is to use a single session with no keyspace, and prefix all your queries.

 ### Running queries